Response to ridicule of Bears' Trubisky deal: 'Who cares what it costs'

 So Pace resolved his problem his way – with a guy he and his personnel staff believe in.
 Exactly how onboard head coach John Fox was in the decision is a matter of debate, although Pace painted the two as being “arm-in-arm” on the decision.
 That may be, but it’s also fair to suggest that this draft is most definitely an example of Pace going forth with a longer-term approach with the roster.
 And not just with the Trubisky pick either.

-Not only did the Bears take a hopeful franchise quarterback with 13 starts – who may need years of development before paying dividends – but they also spent three of their five draft picks on players who didn’t compete in the top tier of college football.
+Not only did the Bears take a hopeful franchise quarterback with just 13 college starts – who may need years of development before paying dividends – but they also spent three of their five draft picks on players who didn’t compete in the top tier of college football.
 That trio was tight end Adam Shaheen, offensive lineman Jordan Morgan (from Division II Ashland and Kutztown, respectively) and running back Tarik Cohen, from FCS school North Carolina A&T. Arguably the only player with plug-and-play ability from this draft is safety Eddie Jackson who played four years at Alabama.
 He transitioned to safety as a junior and is still growing at the position.

 Add it all up and the summary shows a general manager and personnel staff that is selecting players who aren’t necessarily geared toward winning immediately.
 Instead, Chicago walks out of the draft with a number of guys who face a significant growth curve on the NFL level, with a head coach in Fox who is 62 years old and already carrying a 9-23 record in two seasons with the Bears.
 In some ways, it’s beginning to look similar to the divergent paths of Jeff Fisher and his front office with the Los Angeles Rams last season – although with far less defensive talent on the roster.